 - La Jolla – Perfect for those who prefer a relaxing base next to the beach & drive into town.

 - Downtown – Bulk of hotels with cheaper options between Gaslamp and Little Italy districts.

 Choose the district first and the perfect hotel will follow!

-Read: Our 15 most savvy ways to save money on booking hotels.
+Read: Our 15 travel savvy ways to save money when booking hotels.

 San Diego Itinerary Map

 Click into this interactive map, zoom in / out, scroll around and click on any icon to see details of everything we mention in the itinerary.